 Foam Makeup Sponges

 These are also not necessary for every design, but they are fantastic for designs that call for gradients and textures.
 I've tried substituting them for bits of regular sponges and even paper towel, but the results are not as nice as with makeup sponges.
 I've used scrap fabric as well with varying results.

 DIY Dotting Tools

-You can find these online or at some beauty supply stores, but they are so easy to make at home, when you're starting out you might as well save your money.
+You can find these online or at some beauty supply stores, but they are so easy to make at home that when you're starting out you might as well save your money.